mdrakiburrahman/openshift-vsphere-install/README.md

   - [X] Bitnami Sealed Secrets
   - [X] Job onboarder test
   - [X] MIAA manifests as another App in the last wave
-- [ ] Integrate a basic deploy with Azure DevOps Build Agent that can `kubectl apply` MIAA to OCP
+- [X] Integrate a basic deploy with Azure DevOps Build Agent that can `kubectl apply` MIAA to OCP
-- [ ] Rerun through jobs, ensure everything is reproducible
+- [ ] Rerun through steps, ensure everything is reproducible, specially the OpenShift deploy and ArgoCD waves
 - [ ] Terraform for all Infra component (vSphere, Azure) - running from Build Agent
     - [ ] Include Linux Build Agent for AzDO
     - [ ] Azure Files, K8s Secret inject for CSI